The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 The following generalization of Theorem \ref{thm-hyperholomorphic-iff-slope-stable} was explained to me by Misha Verbitsky.

-\begin{cor} \begin{enumerate} \item Let $E$ be an $\omega$-slope-stable (untwisted) reflexive sheaf and assume that $\kappa_2(E)$ is $Mon(X)$-invariant.
+\begin{cor} \begin{enumerate} \item Let $E$ be an $\omega$-slope-stable (possibly twisted) reflexive sheaf.
+Assume that $\kappa_2(E)$ remains of Hodge type $(2,2)$ along the chosen twistor line and the first Chern class of every direct summand of $\SheafEnd(E)$ vanishes.
 Then $\SheafEnd(E)$ is $\omega$-polystable-hyperholomorphic and $E$ is projectively $\omega$-stable-hyperholomorphic. \item Let $A$ be an $\omega$-slope-stable reflexive sheaf of Azumaya algebras of rank $r$ (Definition \ref{def-slope-stability}).
-Assume that the underlying rank $r^2$ coherent sheaf $A$ is $\omega$-slope-polystable.
-Finally assume that $c_2(A)$ is $Mon(X)$-invariant.
-Then $A$ extends to a reflexive sheaf $\A$ of Azumaya algebras over $\X$, flat over $\PP^1_\omega$, and $\A_t$ is $\omega_t$-slope-stable, for all $t\in \PP^1_\omega$. \end{enumerate} \end{cor}
+Assume that $c_2(A)$ remains of Hodge type $(2,2)$ along the chosen twistor line and the first Chern class of every direct summand of $A$ vanishes.
+Then $A$ extends to a reflexive sheaf $\A$ of Azumaya algebras over $\X$, and $\A_t$ is a $\omega_t$-slope-stable sheaf of Azumaya algebras, for all $t\in \PP^1_\omega$. \end{enumerate} \end{cor}